Last updated on

 Silicone Piping Bag

-A reusable piping bag will come in handy when you’re ready to do some piping designs on the top or sides of the your cake.
+A reusable piping bag will come in handy when you’re ready to do some piping designs on the top or sides of your cake.
 We just had to make one in pink!
+(Check out my post HERE for the best way to fill it with your buttercream!)

 And last but not least, the drip bottle!
 I love this little guy for applying my chocolate drips.